zheng851/mypersonalweb/_pages/about.md

 * I am a Ph.D.
 Candidate at [the University of Minnesota](https://www.umn.edu/) [School of Social Work](https://www.cehd.umn.edu/ssw/), with a minor in Biostatistics.
 * I am interested in congniton and mental health among older adults and long-term services and supports in Community Setting.
 * My dissertation research focuses on the environmental impacts on the cognitive trajectories among older adults in the US and China.
-* Top three favorite things to do when I am not working: Spending time with my partner, wathing basketball games, and eathing a whole pizza.
+* Top three favorite things to do when I am not working: Spending time with my partner, watching basketball games, and eathing a whole pizza.
 Sorry daugther, you didn't make it to the top three.
-Maybe top ten...
+Maybe top ten?

 # Education Background